stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 in the child zones.

 Frequent scanning is costly.
-Infrequent scanning causes slower convergence (i.e. updated delegation information in the parent).
+Infrequent scanning causes slower convergence (i.e. delay until the delegation information in the parent is updated).

 ## Multi-Signer Setups